Vladimir-csp/uwsm/README.md

 - WM-specific behavior is handled by plugins
     - currently supported: sway, wayfire
 - Systemd units are treated with hierarchy and universality in mind:
+    - use specifiers
     - named from common to specific: `wayland-${category}@${wm}.${unit_type}`
-    - WM-specific part is abstracted to `@${wm}` part
     - allow for high-level `name-.d` drop-ins
 - Idempotently (well, best-effort-idempotently) handle environment:
-    - On startup environment is prepared and exported into systemd user manager
+    - On startup environment is prepared and the difference is exported into systemd user manager
     - Special variables are imported back from systemd user manager at various stages of startup
     - On shutdown variables that were exported are unset from systemd user manager
     - Lists of variables for export import-back and cleanup are determined algorithmically by: